ufs-community/ufs-srweather-app/docs/UsersGuide/source/TinkeringWWflowDetails/InputOutputFiles.rst

 UFS Weather Model
 -----------------
 The input files for the UFS Weather Model include both static (fixed) files and grid- and date-specific files (terrain, initial conditions, boundary conditions, etc).
 The static fix(ed) files must be staged by the user unless the user is running on a `Level 1/pre-configured <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ platform, in which case users can link to the existing copy of the data on their machine.
-See :numref:`Section %s <StaticFixFiles>` for instructions.
-The workflow scripts link the static, grid, and date-specific files in the experiment directory.
+(See :numref:`Section %s <StaticFixFiles>` for instructions on staging the data on a new machine and :numref:`Section %s <Data>` for data locations on Level 1 machines.)
+The workflow scripts link the static, grid, and date-specific files to the experiment directory.
 An extensive description of the input files for the Weather Model can be found in the `UFS Weather Model User's Guide <https://ufs-weather-model.readthedocs.io/en/latest/InputsOutputs.html>`__.
 The namelists and configuration files for the SRW Application are created from templates by the workflow generation script, as described in :numref:`Section %s <WorkflowTemplates>`.

 Unified Post Processor (UPP)
 ----------------------------